 Navigation auf uzh.ch

 Anne Ardila Brenøe did her PhD in Economics at the University of Copenhagen.
 Moreover, she has a Master of Science in Economics from the University of Copenhagen and one in Economic Demography from Lund University.
 She is affiliated with IZA and the Center for Economic Behavior and Inequality (CEBI) at the University of Copenhagen.
+She joined the University of Zurich in 2018 as Larsson-Rosenquist Foundation Assistant Professor at the Department of Economics.

 In high school, I was very interested in politics and societal issues in general –and then I liked math.
 These interests motivated my choice of studying economics at the university.
 I have always desired to know more and it felt therefore natural to want to generate new knowledge myself as a researcher.
 I think this inner drive has been the primary source of what has directed my career decisions, but I have of course also met people on the way who have influenced my aspirations and ideas of what I could do.